 Civil Society News is our daily email news service, bringing all the most relevant and timely news from around the sector directly to readers’ inboxes every lunchtime.
 Created by our expert, experienced team of reporters and editors, Civil Society News prides itself on its comprehensive coverage of sector issues and its record of breaking exclusive stories.

 Our independence means we can ask the important questions and report the answers without fear or favour.
 We hold public and private sector organisations to account for their decisions affecting charities and we hold charities to account for their decisions affecting their beneficiaries and supporters.

 Charity Finance magazine is the essential resource for everyone interested in the financial side of running a charity.
-Published ten times a year, it combines technical, legal and regulatory updates with exclusive research and analysis, interviews with sector leaders, examples of best practice and other in-depth features to help you develop your strategic financial capabilities and enhance your leadership prospects.
-See ‘About our research’ below to find details of Charity Finance’s research programme.
-Charity Finance was first published in 1990 as NGO Finance, and was changed to Charity Finance in March 2001.
+Published ten times a year, it combines technical, legal and regulatory updates with exclusive supplier benchmarking research, thought leadership, interviews, case studies and other in-depth features to help you develop your strategic financial capabilities and enhance your leadership prospects.
+See “about our research” below for more details of our research programme.
+Charity Finance was first published in 1990.

 Fundraising Magazine is the UK’s only printed magazine for professional charity fundraisers.
 It is packed with case studies of successful fundraising campaigns, how-to guides and the latest developments in all fundraising techniques, as well as interviews with and opinions from leaders in the sector.
-Each issue also contains exclusive interviews with funders, revealing what kinds of projects they want to support and how much they are willing to grant.
+Each issue also contains exclusive interviews with funders and industry leaders, in-depth features on the latest issues and case studies of campaigns and fundraising best practice.
 Fundraising Magazine was acquired by Civil Society Media in 2005 (then called Professional Fundraising) and has been distributed to all individual members of the Institute of Fundraising as a member benefit since 2014.